OREDA: Participants

 At times companies have left or joined the project, sometimes as the result of name changes or mergers.
-The following table lists which companies have contributed data to the OREDA project in phases VIII, IX and XII.
+The following table lists which companies have contributed data to the OREDA project in phases XII, XIII and XIV.

+Participating companies must be able to provide data to the project and also pay a nominal membership fee for project manager and database support & maintenance duties.
+Any organisation that can collect quality failure data and is interested in joining OREDA should in the first instance contact the OREDA project manager.

 Organization

-The OREDA project's Steering Committee consists of one member and one deputy member from each of the participating companies.
+The OREDA project's Steering Committee consists of one member and one deputy member from each of the participating energy companies.
 From these members, a chairperson is elected, and appoints a Project Manager to coordinate activities approved by the steering committee.
 The Project Manager is also responsible for data quality assurance.
-Det Norske Veritas (DNV, now called DNV GL), an international certification body and classification society, served as Project Manager during phases I and II and SINTEF (Stiftelsen for INdustriell og TEknisk Forskning; "Foundation for Scientific and Industrial Research" in English) during phases III–IX, after which DNV GL again took over Project Manager duties.
-The OREDA Handbook releases have been prepared as separate projects, but in consultation with the OREDA Steering Committee; the current version, 2015's 6th Edition, was prepared by SINTEF and NTNU (Norges Teknisk-Naturvitenskapelige Universitet; "Norwegian University of Science and Technology" in English), and is marketed by DNV GL.
+Det Norske Veritas (DNV, now called DNV GL), an international certification body and classification society, served as Project Manager during phases I and II and SINTEF (Stiftelsen for INdustriell og TEknisk Forskning; "Foundation for Scientific and Industrial Research" in English) during phases III–IX, after which DNV GL again took over Project Manager duties until December 2023.
+From 2024 OPRAL Limited has taken on the role as Project Manager.
+The OREDA Handbook releases have been prepared as separate projects, but in consultation with the OREDA Steering Committee; the last version, 2015's 6th Edition, was prepared by SINTEF and NTNU (Norges Teknisk-Naturvitenskapelige Universitet; "Norwegian University of Science and Technology" in English), and is marketed by DNV GL.